-Arch supports are the wrong way of supporting the foot because they prop the arch up from the middle.
+Arch supports seem like the wrong way of supporting the foot because they prop the arch up from the middle.
 If you saw an arched doorway in a building you wouldn’t call up the architect who designed it to tell him he should have put more support in the middle!

 Low Heel Height

 Wearing a shoe with a raised heel is the same thing as standing on a ramp facing downhill all day.
 The result of this is adaptive shortening of the muscles in the calves and Achilles.
 A raised heel also tips your body forward.
-This forces you to lean backward to stay balanced which then can place more weight on the heels.
-Look for relatively flat shoes, with little to no difference in height from the heel to the forefoot.
+This forces the wearer to lean backward to stay balanced which then can place more weight on the heels.
+I look for relatively flat shoes, with little to no difference in height from the heel to the forefoot.